Seven Sentences for Someday: The Snowy Monday Edition

 Seven Sentences for Sunday: The Anxious Annie Edition

-1. Adam and I completed our first 5K together yesterday in honor of suicide prevention.
+1. The Mayor and I completed our first 5K together yesterday in honor of suicide prevention.
 Such a worthy cause and such and incredibly fun workout.
 We held hands the entire way and had some great conversation.
 And now we already want to do another one again soon.

 2. I gained 0.2 pounds this week.
 Not bad considering I didn’t hit the gym once, but I still need to get my butt in gear and get those numbers going in the opposite direction.